syash-git/agents-and-skills-workshop/README.md

 - **Write a second skill.** A `commit-message` skill (matches "write a commit message" prompts) or a `pr-description` skill are great next ones.
 Keep the `description` specific.
 - **Add MCP.** Once you're comfortable with agents and skills, look into MCP servers to give Copilot access to external tools (issue trackers, databases, docs) inside the same customization model.

-You now have a working `code-reviewer` agent and a `code-checklist` skill in your scratch project.
+You now have a working `code-reviewer` agent and a `code-checklist` skill in the workshop repo.
 Copy them into a real repo whenever you're ready.